rajshaurya2005/NL-to-SQL/README.md

 # Natural Language to SQL Query Tool (using Groq API)

 This Python script allows you to query a SQLite database using natural language questions.
-It utilizes the Groq API (with the Llama 3.3 70b model by default) to translate your questions into SQL queries, executes them against the specified database, and displays the results.
+It utilizes the Groq API to translate your questions into SQL queries, executes them against the specified database, and displays the results.

 ## Features